lachrist/aran/README.md

 In practice, the issue that is most susceptible to cause a program to behave differentially is
 [early script declaration](./doc/issues/early-script-declaration.md).
-Other issues require fairly convoluted code to be triggered.
+Other issues require fairly convoluted code to arise.

 ## Acknowledgments